 Where to Stay in Washington DC

 We stayed in the Grand Hyatt Washington, which was very convenient due to the metro access from the lobby (there was no need to rent a car).
 It was just too easy!
 We arrived at Reagan National, hopped on the Metro and it took us to the lobby of our hotel.
-We are a budget travel family, but since we had just applied for a Hyatt credit card we had 2 free nights and were able to stay here for free!
+We are a family who likes to save up for travel, but since we had just applied for a Hyatt credit card we had 2 free nights and were able to stay here for free!
 Read my post if you would like to learn how to get free hotel stays like this.
 Check out the Grand Hyatt’s rates or browse other options for hotels in Washington DC.

 Other Things to See Near Washington DC